 How We Used to Handle Communication

-There was a time when direct communication (face-to-face) was the only instant form of transfering information across to a person.
-If you needed something from the boy next door, you would have had to climb down your bed, walk across to the bedroom door, shuffle your feet around the door to fit it into a slippers at the corner.
+There was a time when direct communication (face-to-face) was the only instant form of transferring information across to a person.
+If you needed something from the boy next door, you would have had to climb down your bed, walk across to the bedroom door, shuffle your feet around the door to fit it into slippers at the corner.